 Termites, like bees and ants, are flying, highly social insects.
 However, unlike bees and ants, termites can be more than just a pest – they can cause significant damage to your home or other structures.
-Subterranean termites are the single greatest economic pest in the United States.
+Subterranean termites are the single most significant economic pest in the United States.

 Termites live in organized colonies developed around a nest system where labor is divided between reproductives (kings, queens and nymphs), soldiers and workers.
 Within a colony, hundreds, thousands and even millions of termites work and live together.
 Termites will share with each other food, water, and even droplets of fluid to help keep themselves supplied with tiny organisms for digesting wood.
 In addition to wood, termites can eat papers, dead tree roots and mulch.

-What’s the difference between a termite soldier and termite worker?
+What’s the difference between a termite soldier and a termite worker?

 Soldiers are responsible for defending the colony.
-Their large heads and highly modified, powerful mandibles are used to defend the colony against many predators such as ants, spiders, reptiles and amphibians.
-The heads and mandibles are so large that termite workers are unable to feed themselves and are fed by the worker termites.
+Their large heads and highly modified, powerful mandibles are used to protect the colony against many predators such as ants, spiders, reptiles and amphibians.
+The heads and mandibles are so large that termite workers cannot feed themselves and are fed by the worker termites.

 Worker termites take on the most labor and are the main caste(or group) of the termite colony.
 They are responsible for searching and gathering for the termite colony, maintaining the colony’s pheromones, tending to the eggs and nymphs, taking care of the queens and kings.
 They are also responsible for building or repairing the nest, tunnels, and feeding tunnels.
-Workers are the first of the termites to emerge from the eggs and will shake while in the presence of the queens and kings.
+Termite workers are the first to emerge from the eggs and shake while in the queens and kings presence.